brunoflavio-com/brunoflavio-com.github.io/_blogs/2019-01-29-microservices-sidecar-pattern.markdown

 ### Inspecting the core container system calls!

 In order to use the **strace-api** you need to pass the intended process id, it should probably include a resource to list running processes.
-In this case I used the sidecar container to findout the PID our dotnet application was running on:
+In this case I used the sidecar container to find out the PID our dotnet application was running on:

 ```bash
 $> docker exec -it strace-api sh